exponential-idle-guides/exponential-idle-guides/src/view/guide-extensions/rz-black-hole.md

   &= w_1w_2\left(\Delta t\sum^{a}_{t=0}z'(t)^b + z'(a)^b(900-a\Delta t)\right)&&
 \end{flalign}$$

 Do note that $w_3$ behaves the same as $w_2$ with a larger interval of purchasing.
 It has been omitted in the above-shown formula due to the fact that this study was prepared before the effect of $w_3$ was fully interpret by myself.
-Meanwhile, $w_3$ has no effect on rho progression, so not accounting $w_3$ base on the assumption and formula given in game will have no net effect on rho progression.
+Meanwhile, $w_3$ has no effect on $\rho$ progression, so not accounting $w_3$ base on the assumption and formula given in game will have no net effect on $\rho$ progression.

 Next, a publication data set had been simulated with the following settings: Given a publication that had **the same levels of $w_1$ and $w_2$ throughout**, the cumulative $\rho/\delta$ at the end of the publication had been manipulated with **black hole implemented at varying $t$ towards the end of the publication.** Then, the result could be visualized and represented by **plotting a graph of cumulative $\rho/\delta$ at the end of the publication against the time for implementing the black hole.**